 One of my biggest worries as a pet owner is whether my animal is going insane by themselves while I while away my time at work.
 Dogs need stimulation — mental and physical — and if they don’t get it, well, the consequences of dog boredom can be numerous.

 These food-delivery toys, which can be stuffed with treats or kibble, provide a clear incentive for your dog to start playing — and keep playing!
 By design, they challenge your dog to use their natural animal instincts and a little creativity to dislodge the mini-prizes.
-These toys also encourage your dog to eat more slowly, which can help with some dogs that wolf down their food too quickly.
+These interactive toys also encourage your dog to eat more slowly, which can help with some dogs that wolf down their food too quickly.

 The Kong Wobbler, the OG interactive kibble toy, keeps dogs moving while providing them with action- and treat-packed stimulation.
 It sits upright until your dog knocks it with their paw or nose, spilling treats or kibble to reward their efforts.
 Its unpredictable wobble movement gets and keeps dogs interested, meaning they’ll be a lot less bored throughout the day.
 It’s also as durable as it gets!